manojkumardas7/distributed-scoring/README.md

 - Step 3: Edit the csv file 'pipelineArguments.csv' with the parameters present in your query
     - first column should contain the parameters (case-insensitive)
     - second column can be an associated default value (optional) for the parameter
-    - if no default value is provided the parameter will a mandatory argument to be parsed to scoring pipeline
+    - if no default value is provided the parameter will be a mandatory argument to be parsed to scoring pipeline
 - Step 4: Drop your exported model file (MOJO/PMML) inside the model folder.
 Additional step     depending on what while model format follow below sections

 - Step 5: Edit the config.cfg file, for their arguments, below are the descriptions